zanadoman/SlayEngineV1/README.md

 It can play a sound on a channel, you can set the volume for the left and right track separately and you can loop the sound if you want it

 ### uint16 slayPlaySoundTicks()
-With this function you cap the length of the sound with ticks
+With this function you can cap the length of the sound in ticks

 ## Inputs